Metric connections with parallel skew-symmetric torsion: The standard decomposition

-\begin{ere} If one of the summands in the standard decomposition $\T M=\H M\oplus \V M$ is trivial, then either $\H M=0$ and $(M,g)$ is locally a naturally reductive homogeneous space by Proposition \ref{rparallel1}, or $\V M=0$, in which case Lemma \ref{cr} and Lemma \ref{tors} show that $(M,g)$ is locally a product of irreducible geometries with torsion.
-By \cite{c-swann}, each factor is either naturally reductive homogeneous, or has a nearly K\"ahler structure in dimension 6, or a nearly parallel $\G_2$-structure in dimension 7. \end{ere}
+\begin{ere} If the summand $\V M$ in the standard decomposition is trivial (i.e. $\V M=0$), Lemma \ref{cr} and Lemma \ref{tors} show that $(M,g)$ is locally a product of irreducible geometries with torsion.
+By \cite{c-swann}, each factor is either naturally reductive homogeneous, or has a nearly K\"ahler structure in dimension 6, or a nearly parallel $\G_2$-structure in dimension 7.
+If $\H M=0$, then $(M,g)$ is locally a naturally reductive homogeneous space by Proposition \ref{rparallel1}.
+However, the converse is not always true.
+One can construct naturally reductive homogeneous spaces (e.g. Berger spheres) whose summands $\H M$ and $\V M$ are both non-vanishing (see \cite{storm2}, \cite{storm1} for more details).
+Note also that for a given reducible geometry with parallel skew-symmetric torsion (like Sasakian, 3-Sasakian, naturally reductive homogeneous), it is not an easy task to determine explicitly the standard decomposition, since the holonomy of the connection with parallel skew-symmetric torsion is not known in general. \end{ere}

-We will thus implicitly assume from now on that the standard decomposition $\T M=\H M\oplus \V M$ is non-trivial.
+By the previous remark, since we are interested to study geometries with parallel skew-symmetric torsion other than the homogeneous connection on naturally reductive homogeneous spaces, we will assume from now on that the standard decomposition $\T M=\H M\oplus \V M$ is non-trivial.